chenchunyu88/BATools/README.md

 A quick introduction: `vignette("BATools")`

 ###Current working models:
-- 1) rrBLUP based on REML and MCMC
+- rrBLUP based on REML and MCMC
-- 2) BayesA based on EM and MCMC
+- BayesA based on EM and MCMC
-- 3) BayesC based on REML and MCMC
+- BayesC based on EM and MCMC
-- 4) BayesB based on MCMC
+- BayesB based on MCMC

 ###Future commits:
 1) ONGOING: